-- (A. through F. Omitted) - G. Every defendant has the privilege of the writ of habeas corpus in a court of the United States to test
+(A. through F. Omitted)

+- G. Every defendant has the privilege of the writ of habeas corpus in a court of the United States to test the legality of their detention by order of the Confederated Tribes provided they have first exhausted their remedies in the Umatilla Tribal Court. - 1.
 Every defendant who has been detained in jail by the Confederated Tribes shall be notified of this right and any additional rights and privileges they are entitled to under 25 U.S.C.
 1304(e).